ministryofjustice/itpolicycontent/content/security/framework/password-guidance.md

 - re-use a password
 - write a password down
 - share a password with anyone, unless you are accessing a shared account, service, or system
+- store the password on the same device or in the same service that is accessed by using the password
+- let someone else see any part of your credentials when you access a system

+## Access sharing

+Unauthorised sharing or use of a password or other access control is a security breach.
+Doing this can result in disciplinary action against you.

+### Do not\.\.\.

 - access or try to access another person's email account
 - use or try to use an identity other than your own
 - attempt to access information outside of your normal access rights or duties
-- store the password in the same system accessed by using that password
-- let someone else see any part of your credentials when you access a system

-**Note:** Unauthorised sharing or use of a password is a security breach.
-Doing this might result in disciplinary action.

 ## Passwords for a new account